Can Europe take moral high road on refugees?

 And earlier this year, EU leaders outlined plans to "stem the flow" of migrants traveling across the Mediterranean from Libya to Italy, and boost the ability of the EU to send people back.

-"The key priority is reducing the flow without any consideration for the causes of migration," said Dr Nando Sigona, an expert in migration at Birmingham University's School of Social Policy, told CNN.
+"The key priority is reducing the flow without any consideration for the causes of migration," Dr Nando Sigona, an expert in migration at Birmingham University's School of Social Policy, told CNN.

 "By closing down the routes they are making people even more vulnerable to danger and violence."